 01 What is a Christian wedding?

-A Christian wedding is a marriage ceremony celebrated within a Christian tradition.
-The core elements are common across denominations: vows exchanged before God and a gathered community, scripture readings, prayer, the blessing of the union.
-The specifics vary substantially between traditions.
+A Christian wedding is a marriage celebrated within a Christian tradition.
+The core elements are common across denominations: vows exchanged before God and the gathered community, scripture readings, prayer, a blessing on the union.

 02 What happens by tradition